Hitachi/istio-bench/README.md

     - pip
     - kubectl >= 1.9.0
 - in remote cluster
-    - Kubernetes Cluster >= 1.9.0 (enough compute resources are recommended)
+    - Kubernetes Cluster >= 1.9.0 (with the enough compute resources)
-    - Istio > 1.2, < 1.5 installed in istio-system Namespace
+    - Istio > 1.2.0, <= 1.5.0 installed in istio-system Namespace
     - Prometheus installed in istio-system Namespace

 ## Get Started